aropsta/game-library/README.md

 ![screenshot](public/Screenshot2.png)

-# This project demonstrates my abillity to effectively communicate with APIs.
+# A project to demonstrates my abillity to effectively communicate with APIs.

 In this project RAWG API, a service which boasts 'The biggest video game database' was used to demonstrate an ability pull, display and manage data from a backend.